davedash/davedash.github.com/_posts/2007-08-14-symfony-mod_rewrite-moving-smoothly-from-development-to-production-environments.markdown

 title: "symfony + mod_rewrite: moving smoothly from development to production environments"
 wordpress_url: http://spindrop.us/2007/08/14/symfony-mod_rewrite-moving-smoothly-from-development-to-production-environments/
 site: spindrop
+tags:
+    - symfony
+    - mod_rewrite
+    - production
+    - development
+    - url
+    - pretty-urls
 ---
-[tags]symfony, mod_rewrite, 404, url, pretty urls, development, production[/tags]

 I think a common problem for some symfony developers that aren't too familiar with Apache's Mod Rewrite is when they move from a development environment that uses an explicit controller (e.g. `frontend_dev.php` is requested from the server explicitly) to their production app which implicitly calls `index.php` (e.g. '/' or some other route is passed to `index.php`) things stop working.

 This is probably a `mod_rewrite` issue.
 Mod Rewrite handles implicitly directing (almost) all traffic to `index.php` in a symfony application.

 The default `.htaccess` for symfony is defined as such: